Center for the Study of

 Dr. Idso received a B.S. in Geography from Arizona State University, an M.S. in Agronomy from the University of Nebraska – Lincoln, and a Ph.D. in Geography from Arizona State University, where he also studied as one of a small group of University Graduate Scholars.
 He was a faculty researcher in the Office of Climatology at Arizona State University and has lectured in Meteorology at Arizona State University.

-Dr. Robert M. Carter is a palaeontologist, stratigrapher, marine geologist and environmental scientist with more than 30 years professional experience, and holds degrees from the University of Otago (New Zealand) and the University of Cambridge (England).
-He has held tenured academic staff positions at the University of Otago (Dunedin) and James Cook University (Townsville), where he was Professor and Head of School of Earth Sciences between 1981 and 1999.
+Dr. Robert M. Carter was a palaeontologist, stratigrapher, marine geologist and environmental scientist with more than 30 years professional experience, and held degrees from the University of Otago (New Zealand) and the University of Cambridge (England).
+He held tenured academic staff positions at the University of Otago (Dunedin) and James Cook University (Townsville), where he was Professor and Head of School of Earth Sciences between 1981 and 1999.

-Dr. Carter contributes regularly to public education and debate on scientific issues which relate to his areas of knowledge.
-His public commentaries draw on his knowledge of the scientific literature and a personal publication list of more than 100 papers in international science journals.
+Dr. Carter contributed regularly to public education and debate on scientific issues which relate to his areas of knowledge.
+His public commentaries drew on his knowledge of the scientific literature and a personal publication list of more than 100 papers in international science journals.

-Dr. Carter’s current research on climate change, sea-level change and stratigraphy is based on field studies of Cenozoic sediments (last 65 million years) from the Southwest Pacific region, especially the Great Barrier Reef and New Zealand.
+Dr. Carter’s latest research on climate change, sea-level change and stratigraphy was based on field studies of Cenozoic sediments (last 65 million years) from the Southwest Pacific region, especially the Great Barrier Reef and New Zealand.

-Dr. Carter’s research has been supported by grants from competitive public research agencies, especially the Australian Research Council (ARC).
-He receives no research funding from special interest organizations such as environmental groups, energy companies or government departments.
+Dr. Carter’s research was supported by grants from competitive public research agencies, especially the Australian Research Council (ARC).
+He received no research funding from special interest organizations such as environmental groups, energy companies or government departments.